SharepointDesigns/documentation/spd-documentation/docs/design-1/design-1-subpages/installation.md

 ### 🗃️ Issue: Lists/Library Not Created

-**Solution**: Verify that the **"Apply template"** button was clicked after adding the **"Design 1 Subpages Setup"** web part.
+**Solution**: Verify that the **"Apply template"** button was clicked after adding the **"Design 1 Sub Pages Setup"** web part.
 If the lists/Library are still not created, delete the page and reapply the design.

 ### 📝 Issue: Missing Demo Items